Bankruptcy / How To File Bankruptcy Without A Lawyer

 Bankruptcy software makes it easier to complete your bankruptcy forms.
 It's often the cheapest option outside of filling out the forms yourself.

+You enter information into the program, and the software completes the bankruptcy forms.
 Well-developed bankruptcy software is easy-to-use, field-driven software that has updated bankruptcy forms and current information.

 Some bankruptcy software is as easy to use as the credit counseling and debtor education systems used for bankruptcy courses.